Pears Baked in Marsala With Lemon & Bay

 Pears baked in Marsala with lemon & bay

 This recipe for pears baked in Marsala with lemon & bay comes from Diana Henry’s cookbook ‘Simple’ and is the perfect autumnal dessert.
-I adore using bay in sweet recipes and it adds an amazing flavour dimension to these pears.
-The lemon zest soaks up all the syrupy juices and turns them into fine marmalade like strands.
+I adore using bay in sweet recipes, and it adds an amazing flavour dimension to these pears.
+The lemon zest soaks up all the syrupy juices and turns them into fine marmalade-like strands.
 The sauce thickens up during the roasting and would be sublime poured over ice cream.

 Pears baked in Marsala with lemon & bay